What are the IMPEC exams?

-The International Piano Performance Exam Certification, or IPPEC, is a series of events featuring piano exams which assist students in the advancement of their piano performance skills in the areas of physical technique, sight reading, music theory, and stage presence.
+The International Music Performance Exam Certification, or IMPEC, is a series of events featuring piano exams which assist students in the advancement of their piano performance skills in the areas of physical technique, sight reading, music theory, and stage presence.

 These results, along with a written report, will be confidentially provided to the student, as well as their teacher who can use the results to guide the student towards the optimal course of learning, with the goal being to maximize the student’s potential in the field of piano study.

 When and where are the exams being held?

 Our next exam will be held between August 20th – 31st at the Chopin Performing Arts Center located in Garden Grove, California.
 Enrollments for this exam will begin on July 1st and are due by July 24th at the latest.